Energy generated by water is clean and reliable.

 Chester Hydropower Project

 The Chester hydro facility is a joint venture between Fall River Rural Electric Cooperative and the Fremont-Madison Irrigation District and was licensed by the Federal Energy Regulatory Commission in 2008 with construction completed in 2014.
 The unique design features a 38 inch inflatable rubber dam bolted to the top of the original concrete irrigation diversion dam built in the 1930s.
-The rubber dam when inflated slightly increases the upstream level of the river that improves the flow of water through the dam’s three turbines which can produce up to 15 million kilowatt hours annually of clean, renewable hydropower.
+The rubber dam, when inflated, slightly increases the upstream level of the river that improves the flow of water through the hydro’s three turbines which can produce up to 10 million kilowatt hours annually of clean, renewable hydropower.

 A collaborative effort between Fall River Electric, the Fremont-Madison Irrigation District, the Henry’s Fork Foundation, Trout Unlimited and the Greater Yellowstone Coalition resulted in funds being provided to add a fish ladder to the hydro construction project which allows trout to move upstream in the Henry’s Fork as far as the Ashton Dam as well as access into the Fall River drainage.
 See the fish ladder to the left of the power plant in the photo below.